tanema/sjs/README.md

 This is part of a bigger project that I am working on but this a standalone version that I use for debugging.

-the language currently implemented is kind of like javascript such that you declare
+It was originally based of of http://javascript.crockford.com/tdop/index.html but it has been heavily modified the language currently implemented is kind of like javascript such that you declare

 var foo = "bar";